brunoocrv/movie-hub/README.md

 With this project, you can see popular and upcoming movies, and search a specific movie.

+This project was builted with NextJS, Typescript, TailwindCSS, Vitest, React testing library and Cypress.

 Install dependencies
 ```
 npm install